Joseph Farington: Association with the Royal Academy and its exhibitions

-According to Evelyn Newby's biographical article in the Oxford Dictionary of National Biography, "[i]t is difficult to make a real appraisal of his paintings as they are scattered in many private and public collections, and rarely appear in art sales."
-However, she writes that "Farington's real forte lay in the careful, accurate topographical drawings which he prepared for the folios of engravings of British views which found a ready market among tourists confined to Britain by unrest abroad."
+Published works

 In 1785, he published Views of the Lakes of Cumberland and Westmorland and in 1794 he published a two-volume History of the River Thames with 76 aquatints.
 In the early 19th century, he participated in Cadell and Davies modernisation of the illustrated atlas Britannia depicta, which ran to six volumes of the projected whole; to it he contributed topographical Views in Cornwall (1814) and other views; for the unpublished seventh volume, depicting Devon, Farington's drawings were engraved but never published, and William Byrne's Magna Britannia., a project that became so costly that it was never completed.
 Farington edited the Memoirs of Sir Joshua Reynolds, in six volumes, 1819.

+Marriage

 Farington and Susan Mary Hamond, a relative of the Walpole family, married on 19 March 1776; the couple had no children, but Farington was always interested in the lives of his brothers' children throughout his life.
 When his wife died in 1800, Farington collapsed and could neither draw nor paint.
 His family and friends, such as the painter Robert Smirke and his family, helped Farington recover.

+Diary

 Farington kept a daily diary from 13 July 1793 until his death, missing only a few days.
 This diary has proved invaluable to historians, particularly its references to the London art world.
 As Newby explains, "[w]ith its emphasis on biography and anecdote it is an invaluable source of information on artists of the period and of the internal workings of the Royal Academy."

 Farington knew the new industrialists in the Midlands, he understood the internal workings of the East India Company, his wife's family gave him access to information on government policy, he attended the major political trials of the day, such as Warren Hastings's failed impeachment, and he followed William Wilberforce's anti-slavery campaign.

-The diary eventually constituted 16 volumes and were kept as a family heirloom until they were auctioned off in 1921 to the Morning Post.
+The diary eventually constituted 16 volumes which were kept as a family heirloom until they were auctioned off in 1921 to the Morning Post.
 They were first published serially and then edited by James Greig and published in book form between 1922 and 1928.
 Another 16-volume edition was issued between 1978 and 1984.

-Farington died on a visit to his brother Robert in Lancashire on 30 December 1821, after falling down a flight of stairs in a church.
+Accidental death

+At Christmas 1821 Farington stayed with his brother Richard, at the latter's Parrs Wood House in Manchester.
+While attending a New Year's Eve service at St James' Church Didsbury, Farrington fell down the steps of the church and died shortly thereafter.